MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

    - In Enterprise Mode, the firmware settings defined by the SEMM configuration package are applied, and users cannot modify these settings.
    - To make changes to the firmware settings or to unenroll a device from SEMM, the device must be reverted to Mode 0, which requires the SEMM certificate and the appropriate tools.

 The ability to switch between these modes provides flexibility for IT administrators.
 You can set up devices with the necessary restrictions for enterprise use (Mode 1) and revert to a more open configuration (Mode 0) when needed, such as during device setup, maintenance, or decommissioning.

-## Dynamic USB-C disablement for Surface Thunderbolt 4 Dock

 Dynamic USB-C disablement allows IT admins to configure Surface Laptop Studio 2 devices to switch from Mode 1 to Mode 0 without deploying a new package or restarting the device.

-In this scenario, when Surface Laptop Studio 2 is connected to an authorized Surface Thunderbolt 4 Dock, the device is subject to the firmware settings defined by the SEMM configuration package.
+In this scenario, when Surface Laptop Studio 2 is connected to an authorized Surface Thunderbolt 4 Dock, the device is subject to the firmware settings defined in SEMM.
 For example, IT admins can configure firmware settings as follows:

 - Prevent users from transferring data via USB C but retain USB-C functionality to connect to an external display or power the device.
 This is configured by enabling **UsbPortDataDisabled** in PowerShell scripts targeted to Surface Laptop Studio 2 devices via Microsoft Configuration Manager.
 - Prevent all USB-C functiontality.
 This is configured by enabling **UsbPortHwDisabled** in PowerShell scripts targeted to Surface Laptop Studio 2 devices via Microsoft Configuration Manager.

-Dynamic USB-C disablement lets users resume normal use of USB-C functionality if they take the device home or outside the managed corporate environment.
+(JK edit note: confirm) Dynamic USB-C disablement lets users resume normal use of USB-C functionality if they take the device home or outside the managed corporate environment.
 Currently exclusive to Surface Laptop Studio 2 devices, the functionality will available for eligible Surface devices in the future.